sismo-core/ens-sdao/README.md

 We open-source it:
   - For teams: Use this codebase to offer free ENS and kickstart your ENS Powered DAO.
   - For Devs
-    - `ENSDeployer.sol` and `deploy-ens-dao-full` hardhat task: Deploy locally a full ENS system with latest contracts (such as NameWrapper) and with a simplified EthRegistrar (no need to go through the 2-phase registration process)
+    - `ENSDeployer.sol` and `deploy-ens-full` hardhat task: Deploy locally a full ENS system with latest contracts (such as NameWrapper) and with a simplified EthRegistrar (no need to go through the 2-phase registration process)
     -  `ENSDAO.sol` and `deploy-ens-dao`: deploy a domain registrar that is able to create on the go subdomains + NFTs for your users.
     - `ens-gate-community.spec` was thought as a tutorial to discover all features of the ENS system (contracts and `ensjs` lib).